 The six speaker EQs are default, but there is an option to have as many as 128 user presets for the frequency-response settings.
 This allowed us to essentially replicate any guitar speaker ever using just this one cab, and we could even make our own custom EQ for a unique sound.
 We love this feature because it lets us use our massive frequency response collections live and shape them to our taste.

 Aside from the sound-design capabilities, we found the PowerCab’s design to be convenient.
 It’s well-suited for gigging and looks authentic.
 The cab weighs only 36 pounds, and it was compact enough to fit in the smallest car in the team (Simon’s).

 The PowerCab has a foldout kickstand, so we were able to place it at an angle that directed the sound right at us.
 We found this to be really convenient for sound monitoring on stage.

 Finally, we were able to connect the PowerCab with our Helix floor unit effortlessly.
 It works well with any multi-effects amp modeler, but the L6 Link software allows for exceptional integration that made it super convenient for us.
 Helix users will definitely appreciate this.

 Verdict: The Line 6 PowerCab 112 Plus is a feature-packed, versatile, and customizable FRFR speaker that ticks all the right boxes without breaking the bank.
-We can confidently say that it is one of the top speakers for modeling amps available right now, especially if you have a Helix Multi-Effects Floor Processor.
+We can confidently say it’s one of the top speakers for modeling amps available today, especially if you have a Helix Multi-Effects Floor Processor.